clEsperanto/napari_pyclesperanto_assistant/README.md

 ### Installation using conda
 ```
 conda install -c conda-forge pyopencl
-pip install napari[all]
-pip install napari-pyclesperanto-assistant
+pip install napari[all] napari-pyclesperanto-assistant
 ```
 Afterwards, start napari from the command line:
 ```
-napari
+napari --with clEsperanto
 ```
-You will then find the assistant in the `Plugins` menu.
+(You can also find the assistant in the `Plugins` menu.)

 ![](https://github.com/haesleinhuepf/pyclesperanto_assistant/raw/master/docs/images/screenshot.png)